The Scene panel shows a list of the content in the current scene and is where you can manage selections to edit objects.

 Holding alt + clicking on the visibility icon of an object will toggle the visibility of all OTHER 3D objects (does not affect cameras or lights), as a quick way to isolate a single object.

 Toggles whether the object is enabled for use with collision transformation.

 Sets the active camera in the viewport.

 New objects are always added at the root of the scene hierarchy and last in the scene list order.

 Creating a new object will always select the newly created object.

 Adding an object with a name that matches one already in your scene will append a number to the new object.
 Example: First Object: "Box", Second Object: "Box 2"

 A divider will show when the object will be placed between other objects.

 There are distinct snap points for dragging within a hierarchy to make parent/child relationships.

-Note: Cameras and physical lights cannot be included in a hierarchy yet.
+Note: Cameras cannot be included in a hierarchy yet.